Hey, TA Leader — are you starting from scratch every time you need to make a new hire?

 Traditionally, the candidate experience starts when talent becomes a candidate and ends when they don’t get the job.
 But what about before and after?

-By failing to engage with candidates both before and after they enter the hiring funnel, TA leaders can run into significant barriers to fast, quality hiring, such as:
+By failing to engage with candidates both before and after they enter the recruitment funnel, TA leaders can run into significant barriers to fast, quality hiring, such as:

 - Missed opportunities with quality talent.
 You may only be hiring for one role right now…but what about next time?
 Chances are, there are multiple quality candidates in your funnel.